wordbit/wordbit/content/posts/2014-05-13-flashing-a-custom-rom-on-the-htc-one-s.markdown

 title: Flashing a custom ROM on the HTC One S
 ---

-I've been lamenting the dearth of software upgrades on my HTC One S [for a while now](http://wordbit.com/state-of-android/).
+I've been lamenting the dearth of software upgrades on my HTC One S [for a while now]({{< relref "2013-11-01-state-of-android.markdown" >}}).
 Over the past year or so I've been happy to simulate a stock experience by using Nova launcher, along with some custom UI tweaks.
 But under the hood, a sense-infused Jelly Bean 4.1.1 was starting to show its age.
 Sluggish response times were easily solved through a factory reset, but this wasn't nearly satisfying enough.
 And to top it off, [4.1.1 is the only software version vulnerable to the heartbleed bug](http://mashable.com/2014/04/11/devices-running-android-4-1-1-vulnerable-to-heartbleed/).
 To give HTC some credit, they are preparing a patch, but who knows when it will trickle down through their torturous certification process.

 So, I've decided to wade into the murky waters of the custom ROM scene.
 All I can say is that, for a newb like myself, the whole process is more than a little daunting.
 I don't want to get into the gritty details of flashing in this blog post, because there are plenty of places, such on [Android Police](http://www.androidpolice.com/2010/05/08/complete-guide-how-to-flash-a-custom-rom-to-your-android-phone-with-rom-manager-full-backup-restore/), where you can get start learning.
 What I want to talk about are some issues specific to HTC One S owners, as well as a high-level walkthrough of what is required.
 So, if you own an HTC One S and are a beginner interested in flashing a custom ROM, read on.
-If you're not, then I suggest you stop reading and find something fun to do.<!-- more -->
+If you're not, then I suggest you stop reading and find something fun to do.